oliviertassinari/i18n-extract/README.md

 ### mergeMessagesWithPO(messages, poInput, poOutput)

-Output a new po file with only the messages present in the poInput file
+Output a new po file with only the messages present in `messages`.
+If a message is already present in the `poInput`, we keep the translation.
+If a message is not present, we add a new empty translation.

-`messages` shoudl be an array
+- `messages` should be an array
-`poInput` should be a string
+- `poInput` should be a string
-`poInput` should be a string
+- `poInput` should be a string

 ```js
 var i18nExtract = require('i18n-extract');